Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

-# Voice Control Manager
+# Voice control manager

 Voice control manager features allow you to record voice and give responses for the recognized voice commands.
 You can register general and system voice commands such as "power on", "power off", "music play", "music stop", and so on.
-In addition, you can start and stop voice recording.
-When the voice recording is finished, you can receive multiple recognition results such as Automatic Speech Recognition (ASR) and matched commands from the commands list, which is registered by the application using the voice control client.
+Also, you can start and stop voice recording.
+When the voice recording is finished, you can receive multiple recognition results such as Automatic Speech Recognition (ASR) and matched commands from the commands list registered by the application using the voice control client.

 The main features of the Voice control manager API include:

--   Initialize voice control manager handle and registering callbacks.
+- Initializing voice control manager handle and register callbacks.
-    -   You can initialize a voice control manager handle and only one handle can work on the device.
+  - You can initialize a voice control manager handle.
+Only one handle works on the device at any point in time.
-    -   You can [get notifications](#callback) of state changes, language changes, recognition results, specific results from service engine and errors by registered callbacks.
+  - You can get [notifications](#callback) of state changes, language changes, recognition results, specific results from service engine and errors by registered callbacks.
 - Managing commands
-    -   You can register commands as System, Widget, Foreground, SystemBackground, and Background type on the voice control service.
+  - You can register commands as "system", "widget", "foreground", "system background", "background", and "exclusive" type on the voice control service.
 When you speak a registered command, the callback returns the recognized result.
 - Starting, stopping, and canceling recognition
   - You can [start and stop voice recording](#start_and_stop_recording) using a microphone.
   - You can set to stop recording manually or automatically.
-If automatic stop is set, voice control manager stops recording when end of speech is detected.
+If automatic stop is set, voice control manager stops recording when the end of speech is detected.
   - When the voice recording finishes, the voice control service recognizes the speech data and finds matching commands among the registered commands.
 - Getting the recognition result
   - The recognition result is invoked by the registered event handler.
   - You can get a matched command list from the voice control engine.
   - You can select command among matched commands.
 - Retrieving information
-    -   You can [get various information](#info) from the voice control manager:
+  - You can [get various information](#info) from the voice control manager.
     - Voice control manager state
       - The state is changed by function calls and applied as a precondition for each API.
     - Voice control service state
       - The voice control service states are controlled by starting and stopping command recognition.
     - Current language
       - You can get the current language that the voice control engine uses as a base to recognize your utterance.
       - Only the commands based on the current language can be recognized.
 Therefore, your utterance must be in the current language.
       - The current language can be changed in application settings or by changing the language on the device display.
     - Supported language
-            -   You can retrieve a list of supported languages to check whether the language that you want is supported.
+      - You can retrieve a list of supported languages to check whether the language you want is supported.

 To use the voice control manager:

 1. Initialize the voice control manager and [register callbacks](#callback).

     The initialization allows the voice control manager to distinguish your application from any other application that also uses voice control.
 Only one voice control manager application can work on the device.
-Therefore, if another application including voice control manager exists, your application cannot work properly on the same device.
+Therefore, if another application that includes a voice control manager exists, your application cannot work properly on the same device.
 The registered callbacks can be notified of the changes in service status, current language, recognition results, and errors.

-2. Prepare the voice control manager
+2. Prepare the voice control manager.

-    The preparation connects the Voice control service for background work, such as recording and recognizing the user voice.
+    Prepare to invoke the voice control service for background work, such as recording and recognizing the user's voice.
     When the application initializes and prepares the voice control manager, the voice control daemon is invoked and connected for background work.
 The daemon and the application communicate as server and client.

-2. Set commands.
+3. Set commands.

     You can [create a command list](#commands), and add or remove individual commands in the list.
-While creating an individual command, set the command text and type for each command handle.
-When all the commands are created and added to the command list, set the command list to the voice control manager for recognition.
+While creating an individual command, you can set the command text and type for each command handle.
+When all the commands are created and added to the command list, you can set the command list to the voice control manager for recognition.

-3. Prepare the voice control manager.

-    The preparation connects the voice control service.
-When the connection is complete, the service state changes to `Ready`.

-    When the application initializes and prepares the voice control manager, the voice control service is invoked and connected for the background work.
-The service and the application communicate as server and client.

 4. Get the recognized command result and ASR.

     The recognized command result and ASR are sent through a registered callback.
-    You can receive the command matching result that the user uttered.
+    You receive the command matching to the utterance of the user.
     Multiple recognition results can happen if the duplicated commands are registered or you request multiple commands.
 In this case, you can select or reject the results using the `vc_mgr_all_result_cb()` callback registered by `vc_mgr_set_all_result_cb()` function.

 5. When no longer needed, unprepare and deinitialize the voice control manager.